 Drenched but jubilant, our Girls’ Hockey 1st XI celebrated on the pitch at Olympic Park.
 They capped a superb season with victory in a national competition.

-The girls won the T3 national final, in torrential rain and hail, with a thrilling 4-3 victory over Blundell’s at Olympic Park and in doing so made it 15 wins from 20 matches.
+The girls won the T3 final, in torrential rain and hail, with a thrilling 4-3 victory over Blundell’s and in doing so made it an impressive 15 wins from 20 matches.

 Two goals from Scarlett and one from Georgie were enough to see off The Grammar School at Leeds in the semi-final but the showpiece was a nail-biter.

-It began with a well-worked short corner which allowed the prolific Scarlett to jump on the rebound off the goalkeeper.
-Debutant Emilie added a second having only been called up due to injuries for the final.
+It began with a well-worked short corner which allowed the prolific Scarlett to score the opener.
+Debutant Emilie added a second, having only been called up due to injuries for the final.

-Blundell’s rallied and converted shortly before half-time to halve the deficit but Scarlett’s second goal of the final and 39th for the school restored the two-goal advantage.
+Blundell’s rallied and converted shortly before half-time to halve the deficit but Scarlett’s second goal of the final restored the two-goal advantage.

 The opposition brought it back to 3-2 with 15 minutes to go before Georgie’s thunderous volley took the girls clear once more.